fpc/Lazarus/languages/README.md

 Finnish translation is used as an example:

 1. Make sure that you have up-to-date Lazarus from Git (main branch).
-2. Search for all *.pot files ([PoChecker](../components/pochecker) tool in `<lazarusdir>/components/pochecker` directory can help you with this).
+2. Search for all *.pot files ([PoChecker](../components/pochecker) addon in `<lazarusdir>/components/pochecker` directory can help you with this).
 3. If POT file belongs to some package, make sure that this package is installed in IDE.
 4. Rebuild Lazarus clean.
-This will update translations for all installed packages.
+This will ensure that POT files for all installed packages are up-to-date.
 5. Run `sh localize.sh` (Linux) or `localize.bat` (Windows) to update IDE translations.
 6. Edit PO files (*.fi.po) with programs like Poedit (www.poedit.net) or Lokalize.
 Do NOT edit them manually because this WILL lead to breakage.
    If .fi.po file is missing for particular component, use template (POT file) to create it.